Plots

 The default adjustments include an overview of the 2m temperature over the following 7 days.

-The user can also change the appearance of the parameter shown in the plot.
+Within the layer stack, the user can also change the appearance of the parameter shown in the plot.
 Model source, parameter, format, unit, and level can be adjusted.
-In addition, the user can decide to use calibrated data (model data calibrated by station observations) or to change the color, series type, line type and the Y-Axis scale.
+In addition you can change the color, series type, line type and the Y-Axis scale.

 Plots can display multiple parameters on the same axes.
-This can be done by clicking on ”Add Parameter” at the bottom right of the layer stack.
+This can be done by clicking on ”Add Layer” at the bottom right of the layer stack.
 Here, each parameter can be adjusted with its own style and thresholds.